A Correspondence-Driven Approach for Bilevel Decision-making with Nonconvex Lower-Level Problems: Detailed proof

 we have $a(0)=b(0)=0$ and $c(0)\ne 0$.
 By the second property of Definition~\ref{def:fold}, we can perform an orthogonal transformation of the $x$-coordinate such that

 We investigate the stationary equations under this new coordinate:

 where $r'_{y_1}(x,y_1)=\mathcal{O}(y_1^3)$ with respect to $y_1$.
-It is clearly that under this new coordinate, the stationary point must satisfies $y_2=\cdots=y_m=0$.
-We next eliminate the linear term in the first equation of \eqref{eq:stationaryequation} to facilitate the analysis of the solution structure of \eqref{eq:stationaryequation}.
+It is clear that under this new coordinate, the stationary point must satisfy $y_2=\cdots=y_m=0$.
+We next eliminate the linear term in the first equation of \eqref{eq:stationaryequation} to analyze the solution structure of \eqref{eq:stationaryequation}.
 Consider the following map:

 Noting that